EMF house inspection of a healthy home

 There are many types of antennas in use, such as for cell phones, wireless internet service, radio, television, police, military, aircraft, microwave links, etc. Most of them transmit in all directions from the tower, but some have directional antennas (usually round parabolic antennas or horizontal “sticks” with crossbars).

 Some antennas are difficult to see.
 They can be concealed as trees or flag poles, or mounted on the top of roofs or inside church towers.
-Some areas have small low-powered transmitters on utility poles.
+Newer low-powered transmitters (small cells) on utility poles are becoming common in urban areas.

 The higher the antenna is above the terrain, the more powerful it usually is.
 If an antenna is on a hill, consider the height of the hill as part of the tower height.